enzoant/Data-Analysis-Portfolio/Data Modelling/README.md

 - **Sale is made by Seller**: A sale is made by a single seller, but a seller can make several sales.
 - **Sale occurs on a Date**: A sale occurs on a single date, but several sales can occur on the same date.

-Este modelo conceitual serve como um guia para a construção do modelo dimensional e do modelo lógico do Data Warehouse, facilitando a organização dos dados e a realização de análises e consultas.
+Este modelo conceitual serve como um guia para a construção do modelo dimensional e do modelo lógico do Data Warehouse (DW), facilitando a organização dos dados e a realização de análises e consultas.

 Seguimos, portanto, com a preparação do modelo dimensional e do modelo lógico.
 _______________________________________________________________________________________________________________________________________________________________